vmware-archive/nsxraml/md-version/nsxvapi.md

 Etag value received in the read in the If-Match header

 * **delete** *(secured)*: Delete a specific rule identified by rule Id

-### /4.0/firewall/globalroot-0/config/layer2sections/{sectionName}
-L3 Firewall Update Operations on specific section specified by section Name

-* **put** *(secured)*: Updates a L2 DFW Section.
-To do this you need to read it first, make your changes, and then update the section by supplying the Etag value received in the read in the If-Match header

 ### /4.0/firewall/globalroot-0/config/layer3redirectsections
 Layer3 redirect sections and rules